rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 ## 3. Load Configuration Script

 Rsvim chooses a local directory as its configuration home, and a `rsvim.js` (or `rsvim.ts`) script file as its configuration entry.
-Then executes the `rsvim.{js,ts}` configuration entry as a normal javascript script to apply the configurations.
+Then executes the configuration entry file as a normal javascript script to apply the configurations.

 There're several locations for user to choose: